 As of 2018, the quota of women on supervisory boards should even rise to 50%.
 If the companies now fulfill their duty, then everything is settled.

 Actually ...
-On the background of the fact that women make up today 5.7% of the German board of directors and 18.9% of the German supervisory boards seems very ambitious this goal.
-But how can these goals be realistically and meaningfully implemented?
-Because it seems as if the ratio does not move so right from the spot.
+On the basis of the fact that women today represent 5.7% of the German board members and 18.9% of the German supervisory boards, this goal seems very ambitious.
+But how can these targets be implemented in a realistic and meaningful manner?
+For it seems as if the ratio does not move so right from the spot.

 View to Europe